cainzjuss/infobeamer-package-power-saver-custom1/README.md

 device will be turned off) and **green** (the screen will be active).
 You can keep holding your left mouse button to switch multiple hours at once.

+# Offline

+This package will not work offline if the device does not have a correct system time, as it's impossible to turn the display on/off according to the set schedule.
+The device needs at least NTP access to work.